Control weeds, pests, diseases, disorders or unwanted vegetation

 You will be working in accordance with instructions and specifications and not expected to make decisions about the most appropriate methods of control to use.

-You must carry out your work in a way that takes account of its impact on the environment.
+You must carry out your work in a way that takes account of the impact on the environment.

 This standard is suitable for those controlling pests, diseases, disorders or unwanted vegetation at different sites in different situations.

-If you are working with chemicals or machinery you should be trained in line with the relevant legislation and hold current certification where required.
+If you are working with chemicals or machinery you should be trained in line with relevant legislation and hold relevant certification where appropriate.

 Performance criteria